Getting started with Ionic

 Create a blank Ionic application

-Let's start with a blank project.
-Ionic comes with a pretty decent generator that can generate whole application templates for you but we are going to stick to the 'blank' template.
+We’ll start with a blank project.
+Ionic ships with a decent generator that can scaffold full application templates, but we’ll stick with the blank one.

-The following command ionic start starwars blank will create a folder called 'starwars' and generate a blank project for us.
+Run ionic start starwars blank to create a folder called ‘starwars’ with a blank project inside.

-The files that we are going to (mostly) be working with are under the www folder.
+The files we’ll mostly work with live under the www folder.

-In order to run this project we can now simply execute ionic serve in the project's folder.
-This should open your default browser automatically and load 'localhost:8100' where you can see your Ionic application.
+To run the project, execute ionic serve from the project folder.
+This should open your default browser and load localhost:8100 with your Ionic application.

-Let's also run our application in an Android and in an iOS emulator as well.
+Let’s also run the app in both the Android and iOS emulators.

-In order to do this we need to add these platforms to the project - we'll use the ionic command again to achieve this.
-Run ionic platform add ios to add the iOS platform and run ionic platform add android to add the Android platform.
+We need to add these platforms to the project first.
+Run ionic platform add ios for iOS and ionic platform add android for Android.

 Add in the Android SDK

-With these configuration settings out of the way, let's fire up our (blank) mobile app.
+With the configuration out of the way, let’s fire up the (blank) mobile app.

 See the application in Android

-Go ahead and start the Genymotion virtual device and once it's running (i.e. you see the stock Android apps) execute the run command stated above.
+Start the Genymotion virtual device.
+Once you see the stock Android apps, execute the run command.

 Run the application on iOS

-Running the iOS version is slightly easier (if you're on a Mac).
-Execute ionic emulate ios which should launch the iOS Simulator.
+Running on iOS is simpler (if you’re on a Mac).
+Execute ionic emulate ios to launch the iOS Simulator.

-At this time you should have the blank template running in your browser as well as in iOS and Android.
+At this point you should have the blank template running in your browser, on iOS, and on Android.

 Code up the application using AngularJS

-If you navigate to your project folder you'll find a www folder.
-That's the folder which contains the source code for our application and that is the folder that we'll be using to build out our mobile app.
+Navigate to your project folder and find the www folder.
+That’s where the source code lives and where we’ll build out the mobile app.

-In order to get started let's start working on the interface; Let's start by placing a menu into our application.
+Let’s start with the interface by placing a menu into our application.

 Setting up the app menu

-We'll retrieve some Star Wars character and film information from a web service.
+We’ll pull Star Wars character and film information from a web service.

 <ion-nav-bar class="bar-stable">